rchain-community/rchain-community.github.io/content/dapps/setup-sdk.md

 ![sdk-6](./images/sdk-6.png)

-3. After that, type into the vscode terminal:
+5. After that, type into the vscode terminal:

 ```javascript
   $ pnpm install
 ```

-7. After all project dependencies are installed, go under packages/smart-contracts/src/rholang.
+6. After all project dependencies are installed, go under packages/smart-contracts/src/rholang.
 Here are the rholang smart contract files stored.
 You can write additional rholang code at this place.
-   If you want to insert a external javascript variable, then type "rho:arg:&lt;variable name&gt;".
+   If you want to insert a **external javascript variable**, then type "rho:arg:&lt;variable name&gt;".
 E.g "rho:arg:account" .
-   This contract can then later be called with checkBalance({account:"0x1223232"}).
+   This contract can then later be called from javascript with checkBalance({account:"0x1223232"}).

 ![sdk-7](./images/sdk-7.png)

-8. Bundle your .rho files into javascript/typescript files.
+7. Bundle your .rho files into javascript/typescript files.
 Type into the console:

 ```javascript
   $ pnpm build:w